-This flighty and ultimately doomed constellation was introduced in 1776 by the French astronomer Pierre-Charles Le Monnier (1715–1799) in a paper titled ‘Constellation du Solitaire’ in the Mémoires of the French Royal Academy of Sciences.
+This flighty and ultimately doomed constellation was introduced in 1776 by the French astronomer Pierre-Charles Le Monnier (1715–99) in a paper titled ‘Constellation du Solitaire’ published in the Mémoires of the French Royal Academy of Sciences.
 He listed 22 constituent stars and described it as a ‘bird of the Indies and the Philippines’, evidently without realizing that these are two separate birds.
 It was perched on the end of the tail of Hydra, the water snake, with its head awkwardly overlapping the southern pan of Libra, the scales.

 Two other identifications

 The British scientist Thomas Young (1773–1829) renamed the constellation the Mockingbird on a star chart published in 1807 in A Course of Lectures on Natural Philosophy and the Mechanical Arts (illustration below), while the English amateur astronomer Alexander Jamieson (1782–1850) transformed it into Noctua, the owl, on his Celestial Atlas of 1822, turning it so it faced the opposite way from Le Monnier’s creation (bottom illustration).
 Jamieson said he thought it was strange that no such bird had previously been placed among the constellations ‘considering the frequency it is met with on all Egyptian monuments’.
 The bird he depicted has ear tufts and is presumably intended to be an Egyptian owl such as the pharaoh eagle-owl, posed side-on but with its head facing the onlooker as though in a hieroglyph.

 Above: The Solitaire was renamed the Mockingbird on the southern hemisphere planisphere published in Thomas Young’s A Course of Lectures on Natural Philosophy and the Mechanical Arts (1807).